DouglasConnect/edelweiss-data-docs/walkthroughs/query.md

 The JSON serialisation we chose is very flexible, easily adaptable with future extensions and easy to correctly parse and construct in various languages - but it looks a bit odd the first time you see it.
 The JSON serialisation is an [S-Expression](https://en.wikipedia.org/wiki/S-expression) encoded as JSON, something that you might be familiar with if you ever had contact with the Lisp programming language or a descendant - but it doesn't matter if you aren't.

-The JSON serialisation always follows the same, rigid layout: everything is either encoded as a **direct value** (e.g. `"Germany"` above or numeric literals), or as an **operation** that is a JSON object with the operation name as the key and an array of sub-expressions as the entries of the array.
+The JSON serialisation always follows the same, rigid layout: everything is either encoded as a **direct value** (e.g. `"Germany"` above or numeric literals), or as an **operation** that is a JSON object with the operation name as the key and an array of arguments as the corresponding entries.

 Here is a more complex example that extends the above by also filtering to rows where `new_cases` is above 100: